-Subject to the next FAQ below, in counting the number of employees for qualification as a small business, the summary of the SBA affiliation rules (here) require to include all employees of the applicant and its affiliates (foreign or domestic) who were employed on a full-time, part-time or other basis.
+Yes, subject to the next FAQ below, in counting the number of employees for qualification as a small business, the summary of the SBA affiliation rules (here) require that you count all employees employed on a full-time, part-time or other basis, including employees of the applicant's foreign and domestic affiliated businesses, such as the business' parent company and all subsidiaries.
 (Special rules apply to seasonal employees and professional employer organization (PEO) workers.)
-However, these affiliation rules do not apply to accommodation and food service businesses (with NAICS codes starting with 72) with 500 or fewer employees and with multiple physical employment locations with 500 or fewer employees per location, SBA designated franchises, or businesses receiving assistance under section 301 of the Small Business Investment Act.
+However, these affiliation rules do not apply to accommodation and food service business (with NAICS codes starting with 72) with 500 or fewer employees and those with multiple physical employment locations with 500 or fewer employees per location, SBA designated franchises, or businesses receiving assistance under section 301 of the Small Business Investment Act.
 Note that the SBA affiliation rules used for determining eligibility for EIDL and PPP loans are different than the affiliation rules used for purposes of having to pay for sick leave and FMLA requirements under the Families First Coronavirus Response Act (FFCRA).
-The SBA rules require that the number of employees for these purposes be determined by calculating (i) the average number of employees for each pay period in the preceding completed 12 months, or (ii) the average employment over the same time periods as apply to the calculation of average payroll.
+The SBA rules require that the number of employees for these purposes be determined by calculating (i) the average number of employees for each pay period in the preceding completed 12 months or (ii) the average employment over the same time periods as apply to the calculation of average payroll.